Seductive Academic Writing—Danyal Freeman (2018)

-Style guides and academic writing guides ignore or caution against the figures of speech.
-I show how and why academics populate their prose with the figures of speech that seduce.
+Style guides and academic writing guides ignore or caution against writing with figures of speech.
+I show how and why the best academic writers populate their prose with the figures of speech that seduce.

 The dime-a-dozen style guides neglect the creative impulse: the rhetorical tradition.
 Sword shows that writing creatively is as important as writing clearly and correctly.
-And she shows us how to do it.
 Watch her explain why creativity matters here.

 The book cares most about clarity and correctness.
 But read chapter two.
 Pinker 'reverse-engineers' good academic prose.
 There he finds what the dime-a-dozen style guides neglect: figures of speech, literary devices and creativity.
 Watch him explain why 'so much academic writing stinks' here.